Here I am. 12 months later after traveling the world solo, non-stop, for a year.

 I’m coming home for Christmas!
 Over a year away from good old England and I’m flying back in December, stopping in Thailand for two weeks inbetween, of course!

 Home is just for a few weeks and it’s back to Australia to do it all over again.
-Another year traveling solo around the world heading to New Zealand, Japan and South America in 2017!
+Another year traveling solo around the world heading to Indonesia, Japan and South America in 2017!

 It feels like I’ve been gone years, just with the amount of things I’ve done and how I see things differently.